greencarrot5/python-2d-game-library/README.md

 # description
 Python already has a great built-in library for graphics, tkinter, but there aren't many tools to create a 2d game.
 This library will contain functions to write simple games in a few lines of code.
 # goal
-The goal is to make it easy for everyone to create 2d games in python, without having to calculate everthing yourself, so you have something like this:
+The goal is to make it easy for everyone to create 2d games in python, without having to calculate everthing yourself.
+Here are the most of the current possibilities:

 ```python